Driftless-Pvt-Ltd/Orbis-Kernel/README.md

 - **Custom kernel and multitasking support**
 - **Cross-platform abstraction layer** for seamless hardware support

-Currently developed by a small, passionate team of three contributors, with active collaboration and modular design principles.
+Currently developed by a small, passionate team of four contributors, with active collaboration and modular design principles.

 ---